 The third and final public testnet completed a "practice run" of the Merge and successfully moved to proof-of-stake when the Terminal Total Difficulty (TTD) exceeded 10,790,000.
 This followed the Bellatrix upgrade to Goerli’s beacon chain, Prater, which was activated on Aug.
 4.

 Mainnet shadow forks 1-10 (starting April 12, 2022):

 In essence, a shadow fork is a test run of the Merge.
 Without actually impacting the network, they simulate what the shift from PoW to PoS would look like by testing it on a small number of network nodes.
 After running shadow forks on several of its testnets, Ethereum developers began testing on Ethereum's mainnet.
 Mainnet shadow forks, which simulate the Merge on Ethereum's high-traffic primary network, test how the Merge would work under the most realistic possible conditions.

 As an example, according to Ethereum Foundation developer Parithosh Jayanthi, while the Kiln merge testnet was designed "to allow the community to practice running their nodes, deploying contracts, testing infrastructure, etc" the mainnet shadow fork goes a step further to stress-test the network.
 Credited to Van Der Wijden, it was noted as a historical event and key in determining the timing of the final merging.

-Overall, five successful mainnet shadow forks through April and May 2022 (with more planned) have made Ethereum developers optimistic the real Merge might finally be around the corner.
+Overall, ten successful mainnet shadow forks from April through July 2022 (with more planned) have made Ethereum developers optimistic the real Merge might finally be around the corner.

 More detail on the history of Ethereum and its various milestones leading up to the Merge can be found here.